 Check out my Youtube lesson on setting SMART Goals >>here<<

 Epiphany number one: ‘It’s ok not to be the best.’
 The best is actually quite subjective and strongly depends on the perspective.
 Logically, there is no way of being the best at anything.
 Because, everyone will judge you differently.
-Epiphany number two: ‘Life isn’t over, if I can’t play bass anymore.’
-This insight took almost all pressure of my shoulders.
+Epiphany number two: ‘Life isn’t over, if I can’t play BASS anymore.’
+This insight took almost all pressure off my shoulders.
 All of a sudden I remembered how many other things I enjoy doing.
-Not that my love for bass was diminished.
+Not that my love for BASS was diminished.
 It actually grew.
 Because, my life didn’t depend on it anymore.

 If you enjoyed this article and you want to support an independent musician creating music without having a label breathing down his neck, then you can do so by sharing this blog with someone who you think would benefit from it.

 PS: Can’t wait for the next blog post?
 Then subscribe to my email list and become part of the Mission BASS Tribe.
 As an a welcome gift you I will send you a bundle of free songs.
 Sign up here: https://www.mischamarcks.com/3-days-of-strictly-bass/